dotnet/ResXResourceManager/Documentation/Topics/Automatic-Translations.md

 #### Configuration
 - Add a new Azure OpenAI resource using the portal or CLI.
-- Model availability may vary depending on e.g. region, check the model availabilty [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-preview-model-availability)
+- Model availability may vary depending on e.g. region, check the model availability [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-preview-model-availability)
 - Deploy one of the supported models (see below).
 - Copy the API key, URL to the endpoint, deployment name, and model name into the settings of the translator.